-A disability as defined by the Social Security Administration (SSA) is "The inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can last for a continuous period of no less than 12 months."
+A disability as defined by the Social Security Administration (SSA) "the inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can last for a continuous period of no less than 12 months."

-Understanding the differences SSI Supplemental Security Income SSDI Social Security Disability Insurance Must meet SSA criteria for disability, or be blind or age 65 or older.
+Understanding the Differences SSI SSDI Supplemental Security Income Social Security Disability Insurance Must meet SSA criteria for disability, or be blind or age 65 or older.
 Must meet SSA criteria for disability.
 A "needs-based" program for those with limited income and assets.
+Disability program with the amount of payment based on the eligible individual's payroll taxes paid over the person's working career.
 Pays a fixed benefit.
-Current maximum in WA state for an individual is \$783.
-Disability program with the amount of payment based on the eligible individual's payroll taxes paid over the person's working career.
-Pays only to the person on SSI and not to family members.
+Current maximum in WA state for an individual is \$733.
+Pays only to the person with the disability and not to family members.
 Recipients may be any age - including children.
 Recipients may be eligible based on a family member's work history.
 Primary recipients are under age 65, benefits can be paid to family members of any age.
 Recipients will undergo annual financial review to ensure their continued eligibility.
 SSA will review the case periodically to make sure the applicant is still disabled.
 Must be a U.S. citizen and resident of the U.S. or a legal immigrant living in the U.S. for five continuous years.
 Must be a US citizen and resident of the U.S. or a legal immigrant living in the U.S. for five continuous years.
 Cash benefits may begin the first month an application has been made.
 Cash benefits will begin 3-5 months after the person is deemed disabled.
 Generally, recipients on SSI will not start Medicare until they become age 65.
-(There is no automatic enrollment into Medicare after 24- Most people receiving SSDI are automatically eligible for Medicare after receiving benefits for 24 months. months.)
+(There is no automatic enrollment into Medicare after 24-months.)
+Most people receiving SSDI are automatically eligible for Medicare after receiving benefits for 24 months.
 Those diagnosed with End-Stage Renal Disease or Lou Gehrig's Disease are eligible for Medicare without the 24-month waiting period.
 Recipients receiving SSI are automatically enrolled in Medicaid.
-Those age 65 or older are eligible for both Medicare and Medicaid ("Full Dual-Eligibles").
-Recipients may be eligible for Medicaid based on income and assets but there is no automatic enrollment into Medicaid; they must apply.
+Those age 65 or older are eligible for both Medicare and Medicaid ("Full Dual Eligibles").
+Recipients may be eligible for Medicaid based on income and assets but there is no automatic enrollment into Medicaid.